vaddisiva5034/vaddisiva5034/README.md

 ## Hi there, I'm Kiran vaddi. 👋

-### I'm a Software Engineer with
+### I'm a Software Engineer and passionate on devlopment
 - 🔭 I’m currently working as a Software Engineer at EPAM Systems.
-- 🌱 I’m currently learning Enterprise Mobile Development and Cloud.
+- 🌱 I’m currently learning Enterprise Web and Mobile Development.
 - 🥅 Goals: Start contributing to Open Source projects.
 - ⚡ Fun fact: I love to cook.